skip to main content

-Am I Eligible for a Roth IRA?
+Am I eligible for a Roth IRA?

-Post on December 13, 2022 in Blog
+December 13, 2022

 A Roth IRA is a tax-free retirement account.
 While investors must pay taxes on their non-qualified investments when they sell assets, the main benefit of a Roth IRA is that withdrawals are completely tax-free once an investor takes a distribution, assuming their account has been open for at least five years and that they’ve waited until age 59-½ to make a withdrawal.